bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 After reading the description in the Scrambles book, Dinah and I were expecting a long day on Pyramid Mountain.
 The nearly 1600 m gain includes a 12 km mountain bike approach.
 However, our trip took nine hours including nearly an hour spent on the summit.

-Dinah is not a strong cyclist, and I thought we lost time on the bike approach.
-Even so, we cycled passed three Edmontonians on the road.
+I thought we lost time biking up the road, but we cycled past three Edmontonians.
 They had started from Whistler campground after surrendering their cars to their wives and kids.
 Their lower start added 45 minutes and 200 m of gain.

 At the end of the road, after stashing our bikes and chatting with the Edmontonians, Dinah and I were three hours into our trip.
 We set off up the slope ahead of the Edmontonians, but the exertion proved too much for one of them, and they turned back before reaching the ridge.